elle-shika/Churny-Jane-Doe/README.md

 > Churn Jane Doe is an anonymous identity for any of Telco's customers likely to churn

 ## What exactly am I doing?
-This project is a predictive machine learning problem which leverages on classification algorithm(s) to achieve the business objective at hand.
+This project is a predictive machine learning problem which leverages on classification algorithm(s) to achieve the project objective at hand.

 ## What tools do I need?
-This is a python project and the various **relevant libraries and modules** needed for this project can be found list in the requirements.txt file within this repository.
+This is a python project and the various **relevant libraries and modules** needed for this project can be found list in the *requirements.txt file in set- up* within this repository.

 ## Where are the clues?
 The data for this project were derived from three different sources (Microsoft SQL server, GitHub, and OneDrive)  in csv format and are located in *dataset* within this repository.
 The following describes